Dennis the Menace and Gnasher: David Parkins (1998–2003)

 In 2000, Dennis became a major mascot for Beanoland at the Chessington World of Adventures theme park.
 He was featured prominently throughout the land including a large figure atop the shop, a member of the squirting water fountain, a character on the dodgems, a silhouette on the entrance and a cast member in the live show located in his treehouse.
-Later in the park's history, Dennis's Madhouse was introduced which was a foam ball play area.
+Later in the park's history, Dennis's Madhouse was introduced, which was a foam ball play area.
 In 2008, the land was changed into Wild Asia.

 In 2001, Dennis turned 50 and celebrated with a house party in which several Beano characters were invited.
-The same issue also showed readers how Dennis received his trademark jersey which, it reveals, was initially owned by a boy called Tufty.
-After Tufty asks when someone would land on the Moon, to which Dennis accurately predicts 20 July 1969, Dennis offers to give him the chance right then.
-He attaches his granny's homemade soda pop to Tufty, shakes him then removes each of the lids which causes Tufty to blast off and fall into a nearby lake.
+The same issue also showed readers how Dennis received his trademark jersey, which, it reveals, was initially owned by a boy called Tufty.
+After he asks when someone would land on the Moon, to which Dennis accurately predicts 20 July 1969, Dennis offers to give him the chance right then.
+He attaches his granny's homemade soda pop to Tufty, shakes him then removes each of the lids, which causes Tufty to blast off and fall into a nearby lake.
 Dennis then grabs the jersey and puts it on remarking it 'feels right somehow!'.

 In 2003, Dennis appeared as a playable character in the PC game Beanotown Racing.
 He was featured in several strips leading up to the game's release depicting how he received his vehicle and the races he got into before the game's events.
 This includes a rivalry with Minnie the Minx who had got her vehicle before him.
 Dennis tuned up his Menace-Mobile to make a dune buggy.